-The fair value of assets related to the acquisition of Coretherapix, S.L.U. has been determined taking into account the sum of the survival probability-discounted present values of Coretherapix's projected cash flows in each year of its key product's development and commercialisation life.
-See Note 4.
+The fair value of assets related to the acquisition of Coretherapix, S.L.U. has been determined taking into account the sum of the survival probability discounted present values of Coretherapix's projected cash flows in each year of its key product's development and commercialization life.
+See note 4.

 Goodwill is capitalized.
 Any impairment in carrying amount is charged to the consolidated income statement.
-Where the fair value of identifiable assets and liabilities exceeds the fair value of consideration paid, the excess is credited in full to the consolidated income statement on acquisition-date.
+Where the fair value of identifiable assets and liabilities exceeds the fair value of consideration paid, the excess is credited in full to the consolidated income statement on acquisition date.

-The fair value of any contingent consideration at the date of acquisition is computed as the sum of the probability-weighted values of the fair values of the purchase prices associated with each of the potential product development routes.
-The fair value of each route is in turn computed as the sum of the survival probability-discounted present values of the contingent payments in each such route including the Milestone and Commercialisation Payments.
+The fair value of any contingent consideration at the date of acquisition is computed as the sum of the probability weighted values of the fair values of the purchase prices associated with each of the potential product development routes.
+The fair value of each route is in turn computed as the sum of the survival probability discounted present values of the contingent payments in each such route including the Milestone and Commercialisation Payments.

 The nine routes considered in the development process of Coretherapix are the result of combining multiple variables.
-The structure of these routes and the probability assigned to each route are the best estimate of management as at December 2015.
-This assessment will be varied/modified when the development process reaches a milestone.
+The structure of these routes and the probability assigned to each route are reassesed by management at every reporting period and every time the development process reaches a milestone.

 Any contingent consideration included in the consideration payable for a business combination is recorded at fair value at the date of acquisition.
-The fair values are reviewed on a regular basis, at each reporting date, and any changes are reflected in the income statement
+The fair values are reviewed on a regular basis, at each reporting date, and any changes are reflected in the income statement.